 I am considering taking the CFA Level 1 exam and I need to understand how relevant this qualification would be if I were pursuing a career as an analyst in Property.
 My understanding is that it would certainly be seen as a positive, but it isn’t a necessity.
 Your name always appears near the top in a google search for ‘MRICS and CFA’ so I thought you would be a logical person to ask.

 Any insight that you’re able to provide me with regard to: the CFA qualification in property, the role of an analyst within the property industry and the subsequent career progression would be very much appreciated.

 Qualifications in Property

-I think the most important question to ask here is if you really need any qualification to start with.
-I would say ‘no’ and I even think that a degree is not necessary either.
-But that’s my personal opinion, of course, and as you saw on Google, I am a top-ranked professional in real estate finance in terms of qualifications.
+The most important question to ask here is if you really need any qualification to move your career forward.
+I would say ‘no’ and I believe that a degree is not necessary either.
+Of course, this is my personal opinion, and as you saw on Google, I am a top-ranked professional in real estate finance in terms of qualifications.
 But if you are thinking about a career move or progression, in front of an employer’s eyes, you are a commodity and labels can open certain doors.
 However, closing it behind you and climbing the ladder is another matter and the topic for another article, I suppose.
 So, if you want to move on to become an analyst, go for it.

 The CFA vs RICS qualifications

 Both qualifications are hard to get through.
 The CFA and RICS take the life out of you for a couple of years until you get qualified.
 On that end, congratulations on recently passing your APC!